-Code of Conduct & Safer Space Policy
+Code of Conduct & Safer Spaces Policy

 The Spoonful Crew is dedicated to providing a harassment-free and safe social dance experience for everyone regardless of dance ability, dance background, gender, gender identity and expression, sexual orientation, physical ability, appearance, body size, race, age, religion or any other characteristic or trait.
-We take zero tolerance to harassment in any form.
+We have zero tolerance for harassment in any form.
 Individuals violating these rules may be sanctioned or expelled from the venue at the discretion of the organisers.
-In addition, violation of Safer Spaces policy will be recorded and, if deemed appropriate by the event organisers, shared with other event organisers to promote safety across the dance scene.
+In addition, violation of the Safer Spaces policy will be recorded and, if deemed appropriate by the event organisers, shared with other event organisers to promote safety across the dance scene.

 While there is always some risk associated with any physical activity, we are committed to preventing injuries before they happen.
-Unsafe dancing is any movement that puts anyone at an increased risk of of physical injury.
-This includes, but is not limited to, yanking or jerking your partner around or forceful movement when leading or following (risk of shoulder, arm, and upper-back injuries), bending over your partner during a dip when leading (risk of lower back injuries), sudden weight sharing when following (don’t dip yourself), or any lift where both of your partner’s feet go above your knees.
+Unsafe dancing is any movement that puts anyone at an increased risk of physical injury.
+This includes, but is not limited to, yanking or jerking your partner around or forceful movements when leading or following (increased risk of shoulder, arm, and upper-back injuries), bending over your partner during a dip when leading (risk of lower back injuries), sudden weight sharing when following (don’t dip yourself), or any lift where both of your partner’s feet go above your knees.
 You may be asked to stop your dance if your movement endangers you, your partner, or any other dancers on the social floor.
-If you are unsure what constitutes unsafe dancing, please ask the organiser or any instructor.
+If you are unsure what constitutes unsafe dancing, please ask an organiser or any instructor.

 What you can expect if you approach the Safer Spaces team:

 - A private conversation with a member of the safer spaces team, who will take an anonymised note of the conversation, and discuss some potential options for action with you.